-Now more than ever, there are fantastic resources that will support you in making positive changes and cultivating tools to improve your relationship struggles and get unstuck.
-Books, podcasts, apps, and videos are all available to us digitally, and many of these offer advice and information that is game-changing in love when we take the time to learn and apply them.
-In a subsequent blog, I will share my favorite recommendations, gems that I turn to again and again.
+Now more than ever, there are fantastic resources to support you in making positive changes and cultivating tools to improve your relationship struggles and get unstuck.
+Books, podcasts, apps, and videos are available digitally, and many offer advice and information that is game-changing in love when you take the time to learn and apply them.
+Here are some of my favorite recommendations; gems I turn to repeatedly.
 In the meantime, if you can’t wait, send me an email, and I’d be happy to share a suggestion or two.

 Often, you can get into therapy more quickly if you can commit to a day slot (evenings are in much higher demand).
-Likewise, not all therapists can accept all insurances.
+Likewise, not all therapists accept all insurances.
 If you can pay out-of-pocket (or submit to your insurance for reimbursement), you will expand your options of therapists that you can see.
 When you inquire about couples therapy, make sure that you let us know if/when and how you can be flexible.
-We will note it and do our best to find you a therapist based on this information, and I assure you, if you can give us several options, we will be able to afford you more choices.
+We will note it and do our best to find you a therapist based on this information.
+I assure you, if you can provide us with multiple options, we will be able to offer you more choices.

 Be open to alternative forms of help.

-Before COVID19, the majority of couples contacting NCCT were only interested in weekly therapy.
-It was what all of us knew and felt comfortable with; things like online coaching and one-off intensives seemed less legitimate, and we were skeptical.
-We’ve learned (myself included) that there are many ways we can improve our relationships.
-That therapy (as helpful as it is) is not the holy grail and that there is much you can do to facilitate change on your own.
+Before COVID19, most couples contacting NCCT were only interested in weekly in-person couples therapy.
+It was familiar and what we felt comfortable with.
+Other options, like online couples coaching and one-off marriage intensives, seemed less legitimate, and we were skeptical.
+Since then, we’ve learned a lot—there are many ways to improve and facilitate change in your relationship besides attending couples therapy (as helpful as it is).

-At NCCT, for example, we now offer a one-off 3-4.5 hour mini-intensive that, for many couples, can be just what is needed to get some support regarding a particular issue and create a plan.
-These mini-intensives are often easier to get in for, and they pave the way for you (and your partner) to do some of this work independently as you wait to be assigned a therapist.
+For example, we offer one-off 4.5-hour mini-intensives that, for many couples, can be just what is needed to get support regarding a particular issue.
+These mini-intensive are often easier to get in for, and they pave the way for you (and your partner) to do a portion of couples work while you pursue finding a couples therapist.

 Take a class.

-What I learned in the first go-around with over fifty couples is that for many couples, a relationship class is even more effective than couples therapy.
-So I’m thrilled to be offering the course again (which includes live interaction and support from me for the duration), and I will be in touch in the coming weeks to keep you updated.
-In the meantime, you can get on my waiting list for C2C HERE.
-(I plan to launch it in October).
+Over the past two years, I have learned that a relationship class is even more effective for many couples than couples therapy.
+I’m thrilled to be offering the course (which includes live interaction and coaching support from me for the duration) twice a year.
+You can get on my waiting list for C2C HERE.
+(I plan to launch the fall 2022 class in October).